-- POS tagging is a first step towards syntactic analysis (which in turn, is often useful for semantic analysis). - Simpler models and often faster than full parsing, but sometimes enough to be useful. - For example, POS tags can be useful features in text classification (see previous lecture) or word sense disambiguation. - Illustrates the use of hidden Markov models (HMMs), which are also used for many other tagging (sequence labelling) tasks.
+- POS tagging is a first step towards syntactic analysis. - Illustrates the use of hidden Markov models (HMMs), which are also used for many other tagging (sequence labelling) tasks.

 Examples of other tagging tasks

 Named entity recognition: e.g., label words as belonging to persons, organizations, locations, or none of the above: